 Though bigger kids can definitely get into the exhibitions on the GF, 1F and 2F, the little ones won’t be left out, as the 3rd Floor is a dedicated Children’s Gallery.
 There’s a work site for construction, fun cloud rings to play with, and hidden animals to find.

 This popular museum offers free admission on Wednesdays, and otherwise costs HK$20.00 for adults and kids over the age of 4.
+You can make advance reservations online at Klook.

 Has wheelchair accessible toilets